Dr Sayed Mahdi Mosawi

 Mosawi contributed to conducting and writing the first-ever study on masculinities and gender inequality in changing context of Afghanistan.
 The research findings were published in the book ‘The Other Side of Gender Inequality: Men and Masculinities in Afghanistan’, published in three different languages.
 His paper on masculinities and gender intervention programs in Afghanistan achieved the American Men’s Studies Association’s annual award in 2015.

 In his current project, he highlights the issue of migrant masculinities in the UK and focuses on the changes migration facilitate in gender relations within migrant families.
-He further teaches a postgraduate course, “Unfolding Afghanistan in a Globalised Context,” as a part of Islamic and Middle Eastern Studies (MSc).
+He further teaches undergraduate and postgraduate courses, “Unfolding Afghanistan in a Globalised Context,” and "Muslims in Europe" as a part of Islamic and Middle Eastern Studies (MSc).